zaf00130/even-better-ls/README.md

 ### Splitting Colors

-If you wish to set different colors for the icon and the filename, just add a another list argument to the function call.
+If you wish to set different colors for the icon and the filename, just add a another color list to the entry.

 ```python
 ".err": [ 0xF12A, [16, 160], [16, -1] ],